MicrosoftDocs/bot-docs/articles/v4sdk/bot-builder-howto-qna.md

    - Host: \<your-host-url>
    - Authorization: EndpointKey \<your-endpoint-key>

-Your _host URL_ will start with `https://` and end with `/qnamaker`, such as "https://<hostname>.azure.net/qnamaker".
+Your host URL will start with `https://` and end with `/qnamaker`, such as `https://<hostname>.azure.net/qnamaker`.
 Your bot will need the knowledge base ID, host URL, and endpoint key to connect to your QnA Maker knowledge base.

 ## Update the settings file